Gifts and Financials

 As a gift economy operation, the Farm and the Bakery have operational costs that require actual money.
 These include baking ingredients for the Bread Gift, feed and veterinary services for the animals, and a modest living stipend for some of our regular farm workers.

 As we rely completely on the Gifts given by the community—both in the form of labour given and financial donations—our goal is to be as transparent as possible in dealing with our finances.
-We provide, below, access to our monthly Budget statements.
+We provide at the bottom of each week's Newsletter our monthly budget statements.
 If you have any questions, please don't hesitate to contact us.